Last Updated on 28th February 2021 by Mark

-On one hand, they have very well vetted, well secured, short term loans.
-On the other hand, they are a young company who will need to get a lot more customers from both the lending and the borrowing side before they become profitable.
+Loanpad have very well vetted, well secured, short term loans.
+However they are still a young company who will need to get a lot more customers from both the lending and the borrowing side before they become profitable.

 The main reason Loanpad don’t get an even lower risk rating now, is because they are still a young company.
 Everything else ticks all of the boxes, once they become profitable, I believe they’ll be about the safest lender out there.

 As time passes and Loanpad demonstrate their expertise further.
 I will lower their risk factor accordingly.